maier/cadvisor-collectd/examples/README.md

 # Examples

-Contains the artifacts necessary to instrument simple demonstrations for *Quick Starts*.
+Contains the artifacts necessary to instrument basic demonstrations or *Quick Starts*.
 The goal being to provide a low friction test-drive environment to explore the various components involved.

 ## Contents